HemantMishra2003/Cancer-Predictor-Recall-100/README.md

 designed to identify the likelihood of lung cancer. using patient symptoms and lifestyle factors.

-### The model analyzes multiple health indicators such as
+### This Model analyzes multiple health indicators such as

 - Smoking and alcohol consumption
 - Chest pain, wheezing, coughing